11 Genius Tips for People Who Hate Throwing Away Food

 Make Your Pantry Work for You

 Reduce your reliance on fresh, perishable foods by keeping a well-stocked pantry.
-Staples like pasta, grains and frozen vegetables can supplement a small meal.
+Staples like pasta, grains and frozen vegetables can supplement a small meal and can bulk out a meal while keeping things affordable.

 Oh, and keep an eye on expiration dates.
 Put newly bought food in the back of the pantry and eat the older food first.
 If food is hovering just past its expiration date, consider eating it.
 Here’s what expiration dates really mean.